amel-github/covid19-interventionmeasures/README.md

 **L2_Measure** – Category (L2 of the classification scheme).
 See the pdf document for the list of the categories.<br>
 **L3_Measure** – Subcategory (L3 of the classification scheme).
 Provides detailed information on the corresponding category (L2).<br>
 **L4_Measure** – Code (L4 of the classification scheme).
 Corresponds to the finest level of description of the measure.<br>
-**Status** – Specifies whether the measure is a prolongation of a previously implemented measure ("Extended") or not ("").<br>
+**Status** – Specifies whether the measure is a prolongation of a previously implemented measure ("Extended") or a new measure ("New").
+When this information has not been collected, the cell is empty.<br>
-**Comment** – Provides the description of the measure as found in the text data source, translated into English.<br>
+**Comment** – Provides the description of the measure as found in the text source, translated into English.<br>
 **Source** – Provides the reference for each entry.<br>

 ## Master List of Codes
 **Master_list_CCCSL_v2_ordered.csv**: List of all unique combinations of theme/category/subcategory/code that appear in the CCCSL dataset.<br>
-**Master-List-with-Unique-LinkType-and-value.csv**: List of the codes providing a better overview of the taxonomy, i.e. type of link parent/child for each pairwise combination of codes and the number of times each link occurs in the dataset (value).
+**Master-List-with-Unique-LinkType-and-value.csv**: List of the codes providing a better overview of the taxonomy, i.e. type of link parent/child for each pairwise combination of codes and the number of times each link occurs in the dataset (value).<br>
+The Master List of Codes is a dynamic document, updated together with the dataset, as inductive codes emerge from the text source.

 ## Glossary of Codes
-To promote common understanding and global use of the dataset, we are developping a glossary of the codes used.
+To promote common understanding and global use of the dataset, we provide a glossary of the codes used.

 ## Visualisation of the hierarchical coding scheme
 Our online interactive tool is available here: http://covid19-interventions.com/CCCSLgraph/ (Author: Sorger J.)